 Integrate Jamf Pro with Intune for compliance

-If your organization uses Jamf Pro to manage your end-users Macs, you can use Microsoft Intune compliance policies with Azure Active Directory Conditional Access to ensure that devices in your organization are compliant.
+When your organization uses Jamf Pro to manage macOS devices, you can use Microsoft Intune compliance policies with Azure Active Directory (Azure AD) Conditional Access to ensure devices in your organization are compliant before they can access company resources.
+This article will help you configure Jamf integration with Intune.

 You need the following to configure Conditional Access with Jamf Pro: